 - Sea Tea Comedy Theater in Hartford is posting live content regularly on its Facebook page.

-- TheaterWorks of Hartford is offering Living Room Music Series, so kick back and enjoy.
+- TheaterWorks of Hartford is streaming on demand their 2021 productions, so kick back and enjoy.

 - United States Coast Guard Band in New London is offering a Concert Hall on YouTube featuring a variety of content including performance footage, educational resources and tutorials, and other exciting projects.

 - Aiping Tai Chi Center in Orange and Westport launched a free live streaming channel offering free Tai Chi and Health Qigong classes.
 All classes are available to watch as videos after the stream.

 - Breathing Room Yoga Center in New Haven is offering online classes via Zoom which include Mixed Level Vinyasa, Dynamic Hatha Flow, Candlelit Yoga, and more.
 Preregistration is required.